Mark-Ball/terminal-app/README.md

 ##Help
 Discover Your Spirit Animal is written in Ruby, and therefore requires Ruby to be installed on the computer.

-A file called "create_dist" is included in the repository, which creates a directory called "dist" and copies all necessary files into it.
-The application can be run by navigating into the "dist" directory and calling the program using the following input:
+A file called "create_dist" is included in the repository, which creates a directory called "dist" and copies the two files necessary to run the application:

+- discover_your_spirit_animal.rb
+- spirit_animal_methods.rb

+The application can then be run by navigating into the "dist" directory and calling the discover_your_spirit_animal.rb program using the following input:

     ruby discover_your_spirit_animal.rb

 Alternatively, information explaining how to use the application can be displayed to the screen by typing the following into the terminal while in the "dist" directory: